 Wilberforce, OH 45384

-Because the West District Science Day is affiliated with the International Science and Engineering Fair (ISEF), stringent rules that must be followed in the use of animal or human subjects.
-Rules and appropriate forms to fill out have been sent to teachers and can be accessed on the ISEF website, Check out the Intel ISEF Rules for all the rules on display and safety, and forms that need to be filled out for research involving animals, humans, microorganisms, tissue and recombinant DNA.
-If your students have questions about the use of animal or human subjects that are not answered at this site, please consult your teacher or call/email the West District Science Day office for clarification.
+The Ohio Academy of Science uses the International Science and Engineering forms and rules when animal or human subjects are used.
+This forms are available through the West District Registration Website and can be accessed on the ISEF website, Check out the Intel ISEF Rules for all the rules on display and safety, and forms that need to be filled out for research involving animals, humans, microorganisms, tissue and recombinant DNA.
+If questions about the use of animal or human subjects that are not answered at this site, please consult your teacher, mentor or call/email the West District Science Day office for clarification.